StefanVermeent/abcd_ddm/README.md

 **Computational reproduction**.
 To facilitate computational reproducibility, we provide synthetic data files.
 These files contain simulated data with the same variables as the original data and with the same basic characteristics.
-Thus, these files can be used as input to the analyses scripts.
+They are generated in the `generate_synthetic_data.R` script and can be used as input to the data analysis functions.
 The synthetic versions of files can be recognized by the “\_synth” suffix.
 Note that, because the values are not identical to the real data, the output will deviate from the statistics described in the manuscript.
 The synthetic data files resemble the data after preprocessing (as done in `/scripts/1_data_prep`).
 Therefore, when using the synthetic data you should skip the preprocessing steps and continue to the analysis scripts (`/scripts/2_analyses`).